JAGADABICHANDRASEKHARVARMA/Enhancing-communication-through-AI-in-sign-Language-Translation/README.md

 This project aims to develop machine translation systems that facilitate communication between spoken and signed languages.
 We utilize [SignWriting](https://www.signwriting.org/), a writing system specifically designed for signed languages, as an intermediary representation to enable seamless translation between different modalities.

-**Inspiration and Credit:**

-Among the many inspirations for this project, we wish to give special recognition to the pioneering work of Amit Moryossef, Zifan Jiang, Mathias Müller, and Sarah Ebling.
-Their research, outlined in their paper **Machine Translation between Spoken Languages and Signed Languages Represented in SignWriting** and the repository [signwriting-translation], established new possibilities in sign language processing.
-Their contributions have been invaluable to our project.

 **Project Components:**

 * **SignWriting Utilities:** We utilize the [signwriting] Python library to: